Skip to main content

 Approach to Editorial Integrity

-In the event a product is provided for free in exchange for a review, no preference will be given to the providing party or manufacturer.
+In the event a product is provided for free in exchange for a review, no preference will be given to the providing party or manufacturer (though we will be understandably over the moon about the opportunity).
 These circumstances will be disclosed in the relevant post.
 Opinions and analysis will be genuine and free from modification other than verifiable corrections of fact.
 I will wait a little while before reviewing it as I likely will be overly excited that someone has sent me something.
+For review articles, look for a verifiably authentic header photo of questionable composition (likely my living room) as a stamp that the bottle or item in question has indeed been sampled.

 Behind the Name